kartik-neal/Project-Santa-Cruz-Preview/user-guides/getting_started/azure-subscription-onboarding.md

     ![DPS enablement screen.](./getting_started_images/onboarding_set_dps.png)

 1. Next, you will see an option at the bottom of the screen for enabling Azure Device Update (ADU).
+We recommend enabling ADU so you may update your devkit [over-the-air (OTA)](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/user-guides/updating/ota_update.md).
 Check the box and click **Next** to create your ADU account.
 This may take a few minutes to complete.
 When finished, you will see your ADU status (**ON**), ADU account name, and ADU instance name listed under **Device Management Services** on your screen.

     ![ADU enablement screen.](./getting_started_images/onboarding_set_adu.png)

 1. Finally, you will see an option at the bottom of the screen for enabling Automatic Import Update (AIU).
+Like the name implies, AIU automatically imports new device updates into your ADU account, removing the need to manually download update files from the [Project Santa Cruz Update Management website](https://projectsantacruz.microsoft.com/Download).
+Please note that AIU is not required to perform OTA updates.
 To enable AIU, first complete the steps detailed in this [AIU setup guide](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/user-guides/updating/automatic_import_of_updates.md).
 When you are done, check the box, enter your AAD Application ID, and click **Next**.

     ![AIU enablement screen.](./getting_started_images/onboarding_set_aiu.png)

-1. After enabling DPS, ADU, and AIU, you will receive a confirmation page with settings summary.
+1. After enabling AIU, you will see your AIU status (**ON**) and your AIU application ID listed under **Device Management Services** on your screen.

     ![onboarding_confirmation](./getting_started_images/onboarding_confirmation.png)